awhipp/CampusIR-MobileReportingPrototype/README.md

 Designed by Enoch Hsiao and Matt Rzepka

+To Use: Required API 19 and above.
+Developed on API 21.
+Build and run as normal.
+Tested on 1080x1920 resolution.

 ##Overview and Activities
 First and foremost this is a prototype.
 It will simulate all the stages of active use throughout its life-cycle.
 ###Login Activity